- About Us

 James Houle is the Program Manager for the Stormwater Center.
 His responsibilities include directing and managing the Stormwater Center's growing body of research projects.
 Areas of expertise include the design and implementation of innovative stormwater control measures including porous pavements and subsurface gravel wetland systems, low impact development (LID) and green infrastructure (GI) planning and implementation, operation and maintenance, and water resource monitoring.

-Join the discussion—from declining blue collar work to wives as bread winners and economic recession—with Mil Duncan and Kristin Smith.
+A discussion ranging from declining blue collar work to wives as bread winners and economic recession with Mil Duncan and Kristin Smith.

 Cynthia "Mil" Duncan is founding director of the Carsey Institute at the University of New Hampshire, which she oversaw from 2004 to 2011.
 Currently, Mil is the research director at AGree, an initiative bringing together diverse interests to transform food and agricultural policy in the United States.
 Widely recognized for her research on rural poverty and changing rural communities, Mil was a sociologist at UNH for 11 years before leaving to become director of the Ford Foundation’s Community and Resource Development Unit in 2000.